 So what does this mean for our clients?

-Hopefully something awesome!
+Something awesome — many of our Google Ads clients have already received between several hundred up to a few thousand in Ad grants!
 For new Google PPC advertisers, this offer may not apply to you.
-If you have been an active Google Ads advertiser since January of 2019, you will likely qualify if you are a small to medium-sized business and your account is in good standing.
+If you have been an active Google Ads advertiser since January of 2019, you will likely qualify if you are a small to medium-sized business, and your account is in good standing.

 In the coming months, we’ll find out greater details about your specific qualification status, and when good news comes, expect it to appear as a credit in the billing section of your Google Ads account.
 For eligible organizations, this credit will be valid until December 31, 2020, and we believe that it will be something you can use across all Google properties (Google Search, YouTube, Google Display Network).

 From conversations with our own points of contact at Google, we believe that any business working to mitigate the COVID crisis, whether as a product or service provider, will be the first to see these credits hit their accounts.
 This could include medical supplies companies that are providing essential items, health organizations, and health-related first responders.